tsugiproject/tsugi/README_POSTGRESQL.md

 These are informative errors, but your tool will keep working as long as you are using MySQL.
 PDOX notices this issue, warns you and then runs your SQL unchanged.

-Now if you ran this code while connected to a PostgreSQL database, PDOX would give you an error and not change your SQL.
-But quite often the next error will be an PostgreSQL syntax error because PDOX did not convert your query to PostgreSQL and it will not be happy with your MySQL syntax.
+Now if you run this code while connected to a PostgreSQL database, PDOX would give you an error and not change your SQL.
+But quite often the next error will be a PostgreSQL syntax error because PDOX did not convert your query to PostgreSQL and it will not be happy with your MySQL syntax.

 Other errors are PostgreSQL specific and will only happen when you are running code with a PostgreSQL database and the error mean PostgreSQL cannot do an upsert properly.
-For exmaple if you need a Meta entry for your table or a Meta comment for a query, you might see:
+For example, if you need a Meta entry for your table or a Meta comment for a query, you might see:

     $PDOX->upsertGetPKReturnError() needs "table" and "lk" entries in the $meta parameter for PostgreSQL